Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 “Testing for oral and anal STIs can be quick and easy,” says Samadi.

-“Depending on which STI, you’ll need to give blood sample, have the area swabbed, or provide a urine sample.”
+“Depending on which STI, you’ll need to give a blood sample, have the area swabbed, or provide a urine sample.”

 |STI||Blood sample||Swab area||Urine sample|